 21. Visit Golden Museum

-Located near Main Street in Golden, the Golden Museum offers exhibits about the history of CPR (Canada Pacific Railway), the Swiss guides, how the town of Golden was founded, and who arrived in the Columbia Valley first and why.
-Even though the museum is small, it provided excellent displays with lots of information about Golden and the surrounding area.
+Located near Main Street in Golden, the Golden Museum offers exhibits about the history of CPR (Canadian Pacific Railway connecting Lake Louise and Field), the Swiss guides, how the town of Golden was founded, and who arrived in the Columbia Valley first and why.
+Even though the museum is small, it provides excellent displays with lots of information about Golden and the surrounding area.

 22. Hike to Wapta Falls